 Enrolling in a dual degree program can be a great way to combine two areas of interest and expand your career opportunities.
 Most programs also shorten the overall timeline to obtain your degrees.
-Boston College Law School offers many dual degree options in different subjects, some with other Boston College graduate schools and programs, and two (JD/MA, JD/MPH) in partnership with Tufts University.
+Boston College Law School offers many dual degree options in different subjects, some with other Boston College graduate schools and programs, two (JD/MA, JD/MPH) in partnership with Tufts University, and others (including agriculture, energy, and environmental advanced degrees with Vermont Law School.
 We also have a JD/LLM program in partnership with the Sorbonne Law School of the Université Paris 1 Panthéon Sorbonne, which is part of our Global Practice Program.

 It is important to remember that being admitted into one graduate program does not guarantee admission into the other.
 A student must apply to both schools and admission decisions are made independently.

 Offered in conjunction with the Carroll School of Management, this popular program is ideal for future lawyers targeting careers in the corporate sector.
 Students can complete both degrees in four years—rather than the five years required to complete the two separately.
 Students must apply to and be admitted to each school.

 Contact our Admissions Office to learn more.
 For information on the MBA program, contact the Carroll School of Management.

 BC Law has partnered with the Boston College School of Social Work on a dual degree for those who want to combine social work intervention skills with legal practice.
 The result: Better service for clients and constituencies—especially those who live in poverty or are powerless or disadvantaged.
 Students interested in serving both the legal and social needs of individuals, families, and communities can complete this dual degree in four, rather than five, years.